 Providing us with a fascinating overview of the main themes were:

-- Ian Marchant – Chairman of Morgan Advanced Materials plc (manufacturers of materials for the semiconductor, healthcare, clean energy and clean transportation sectors) and Logan Energy (a leading hydrogen technology company based in Scotland), former Chair of Thames Water and CEO of SSE plc
+- Ian Marchant – Chairman of Morgan Advanced Materials plc and Logan Energy, former Chair of Thames Water and CEO of SSE plc

-- John Flaherty – Managing Director at Smart Metering Systems (a UK-based fully integrated clean energy infrastructure company)
+- John Flaherty – Managing Director at SMS

 - Laura Sandys CBE – Chair of the government’s Energy Digitisation Taskforce, Non-executive director at Highview Power, SGN and Energy Systems Catapult